Paul-St-Young/algorithms/_posts/2017-05-09-PDE-Relaxation-Kiel-Williams.md

 layout: page
 title:  "Relaxation Methods in the Solution of Partial Differential Equations"
 subheadline:  'by Kiel Williams'
-teaser: "How can we use a simple conceptual approach to numerical solve a nontrivial PDE?"
+teaser: "How can we use a simple conceptual approach to numerically solve a nontrivial PDE?"

 categories:
     - algorithm